 Agent Multiple-Employer Plan - Library employees participate in the VRS Political Subdivision Retirement Plan administered by the VRS as an individual entity.

-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions and pension expense, information about the fiduciary net position of the VRS agent multiple-employer, and the additions to/deductions from the VRS agent multiple-employer net fiduciary position have been determined on the same basis as they were reported by VRS.
-For this purpose, benefit payments are recognized when due and payable in accordance with the benefit terms.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the VRS agent multiple-employer and the additions to/deductions from the VRS agent multiple-employer net fiduciary position have been determined on the same basis as they were reported by VRS.
+For this purpose, benefit payments are recognized when due and payable in payments are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.